The-SMTSci/FlexSpec1/Code/bin/README.rst

               are additional capability.
 This program is python3 only.

-trim        - USe a DATASEC switch to create smaller images
+trim        - Use a DATASEC switch to create smaller images
               Given a region described in FITS/NOAO/pro tradition of, say the DATASEC keyword; trim the images.
               A prefix is prepended to files, so originals and other